 Day 2 | Classic Tram Ride & Experiencing Fado

-If you take the tram, I recommend you go early in the morning r later in the evening to avoid major crowds (and pickpockets).
-This tram will take you to several tourists sites such as Sao Bento (the Portuguese parliament) and the Estrela district.
+If you take the tram, I recommend you go early in the morning over later in the evening to avoid major crowds (and pickpockets).
+This tram will take you to several tourists sites you may not have seen on your first day, such as Sao Bento (the Portuguese parliament) and the Estrela district.

 On my trip to Lisbon we went to Casa de Linhares in the Alfama district.
 The artists were spectacular and the food was delicious – we couldn’t have asked for a better experience at our first Fado show.
 If you plan to go when visiting Lisbon, I recommend that you book a show in advance, as these tend to fill quickly.

 To get a feel for the music, check out the video below:

 For your third day in Lisbon, I’m going to recommend that you take a quick excursion to the Belém district of Lisbon.
 To get there, you can take Tram 15 or Tram 27 from Praça de Comércio or Praça de Figuera to Belem (~37 min ride).
 The main attractions in this town include the following:

 Monasteiro de Jeronimos (Monastery de Jeronimos): This a grand religious complex located in the Belem district of Lisbon, Portugal.
 It was built during the 16th century, in the Manueline style of architecture, to celebrate Vasco da Gama’s successful voyage to India.
 The monastery is known for its ornate façade, intricate carvings, and grand interior spaces.
 The church, which is part of the monastery, contains the tombs of some of Portugal’s most famous historical figures, including Vasco da Gama and the poet Luís de Camões.